graphite-project/graphite-web/docs/tools.rst

 HoardD
 ------
-`HoardD`_ is a Node.js app written in coffee-script to send data from servers to Graphite, much like collectd does, but aimed at being easier to expand and with less footprint.
-It comes by default with basic collectors plus Redis and MySQL metrics, and can be expanded with Javascript or coffee-script.
+`HoardD`_ is a Node.js app written in CoffeeScript to send data from servers to Graphite, much like collectd does, but aimed at being easier to expand and with less footprint.
+It comes by default with basic collectors plus Redis and MySQL metrics, and can be expanded with Javascript or CoffeeScript.

 Host sFlow